Omega207/Omega207/README.md

 # 👋 Hey!
 I’m @Omega207; also known as ΩΛΛΞGΔ!

-<br />I'm a to-be developer learning 3D modeling for my projects.
-I like Sonic the Hedgehog and his franchise, and as a result, I enjoy the communties who love Sonic as well. <br />I also love open source things, so I use Linux as well (despite it not being my main OS: I use Windows instead).
+<br />I'm a tech enthusiast and to-be game (and potentially software) developer learning 3D modeling for my projects.
+I like Sonic the Hedgehog and the fangames made for the franchise. <br />In fact, it's because of those fangames that I've also been inspired to make one myself, though admittedly it's still in the planning stages at the moment.
+However, I've devoted my time to learning Blender so I can achieve this dream.

-I wish to develop my first ever big project, a Sonic Riders fangame, sometime soon.
-That is my main reason behind learning Blender.
+<br />Anyways, I am a fan for open source things, Linux being one of my favorite open sourced products personally (despite it not being my main OS, unfortunately: I use Windows instead).

 ## Projects:
 * Mario Multiverse - Minor spriting